 Michael Kenwood Lippert is a founding member and resident artist with The Human Race Theatre Company in Dayton, Ohio.
 As...

 Sculptor/multi-instrumentalist Michael Bashaw is well-known for his performances, sculptures, collaborations and workshops, and has been a featured artist in...

 Omopé Carter Daboiku is a cultural geographer, an award-winning teller of tales and a seasoned stage and voice actor...

 Beth Wright is a dancer, choreographer and educator of dance.
 A former member of the Dayton favorite Rhythm in...

-Go into classrooms to see our preschool and elementary program in action:
+See our preschool and elementary program in action in the classroom:

 The Muse Machine preschool and elementary program is supported in part by the National Endowment for the Arts.

 For information about accessibility at teacher programs, out-of-school performances, in-school performances or residencies, click here.